rebazp/P2RPSLSGame/README.md

 # Rock, Paper, Scissor, Lizard, Spock.
-A classic game with a twist!
+A classic game with a twist

 This game is made for those who doesn't have someone to play rock, paper, scissor, lizard, spock with.
 Here you can play the game as much as you want.
 It's easy to use and is enjoyable for all ages.